 - Zoos and Aquariums — Anyone with an interest in wildlife and animals may consider interning at a zoo or aquarium.
 Each summer, student interns help zoos run throughout the busiest season of the year, assisting with summer camps, educational programs, and daily zoo duties.
 This would be an amazing opportunity for any high schooler who dreams of getting up close and personal with wildlife!

 - Medical Programs — Because of issues of patient privacy and high training requirements, it’s not often easy nor practical to intern in a doctor’s office, hospital, or clinic as a high school student.
 However, there are a number of amazing medical internship programs throughout the country that can introduce you to fundamental healthcare concepts while you’re still in high school.
-Some examples are the Medical Immersion Summer Academy (MISA) and the Arthritis Foundation Summer Science Internship Program.
+One example is the Medical Immersion Summer Academy (MISA).
 Interested in public health?
 The Centers for Disease Control and Prevention (CDC) offers the CDC Museum Disease Detective Camp for high school juniors and seniors every summer.

 - Political Campaigns — Political campaigns at every level, whether for city council or president of the United States, rely on volunteers and interns for success.
 Summer and fall are primetime for political internships, with most major elections taking place in November.
 You can seek out opportunities locally or find room and board internship programs in Washington, D.C. or in your state’s Capitol.
 This is a great avenue for students who aspire to work in politics, social justice, or law.

 - Film and TV — If you’ve ever dreamed of someday working in Hollywood, don’t overlook the film and TV production internship opportunities out there.
 Whether you see yourself someday writing, acting, directing, operating the camera, or designing the costumes, there are opportunities that help you get real-life film and TV experience when you’re still in high school.